jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ### Buffon's needle

-Suppose we doing a random experiment with a large number of needles of same length $L$ that we throw on the floow, which has parallel strips drawn on it which have all the same distance $D$ to their neighboring strip.
+Suppose we doing a random experiment with a large number of needles of same length $L$ that we throw on the floor, which has parallel strips drawn on it which have all the same distance $D$ to their neighboring strip.

 *What is the probability that a dropped needle intersects with a line?*

-Let $y$ be the distance from the center of the needle to the closest line and let $\theta$ be the acure angle of the intersection point.
+Let $y$ be the distance from the center of the needle to the closest line and let $\theta$ be the acute angle of the intersection point.

 We assume, for simplicity, $L=D=1$.